RodrigoMachado9/django-web/README.md

-# in construction...
-A simple site to advertise properties!
+# in construction...  a simple website to announce real estate!

 ````